matecsaj/ebay_rest/CODE_OF_CONDUCT.md

 # Code of Conduct

-**Our Pledge**
+## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We, as contributors and maintainers, pledge to foster an open, inclusive, and harassment-free community.
+We are committed to ensuring that participation in this project is welcoming for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-# Our Standards
+## Our Standards

-## Examples of behavior that contributes to creating a positive environment include:
+To create a positive environment, we encourage:
-- Using welcoming and inclusive language
+- Using welcoming and inclusive language.
-- Being respectful of differing viewpoints and experiences
+- Respecting differing viewpoints and experiences.
-- Gracefully accepting constructive criticism
+- Gracefully accepting constructive criticism.
-- Focusing on what is best for the community
+- Focusing on what is best for the community.
-- Showing empathy towards other community members

-## Examples of unacceptable behavior by participants include:
+- Demonstrating empathy and kindness toward fellow contributors.

+Unacceptable behavior includes:
-- The use of sexualized language or imagery and unwelcome sexual attention or advances
+- Using sexualized language or imagery, and unwelcome sexual advances.
-- Trolling, insulting/derogatory comments, and personal or political attacks
+- Trolling, insulting comments, personal or political attacks.
-- Public or private harassment
+- Public or private harassment.
-- Publishing others’ private information, such as a physical or electronic address, without explicit permission
+- Publishing private information (such as physical or electronic addresses) without explicit permission.
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Engaging in any behavior that could reasonably be considered inappropriate in a professional setting.

 ## Our Responsibilities

-- Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for:
+- Clarifying the standards of acceptable behavior.
+- Taking fair and appropriate corrective action in response to unacceptable behavior.
-- Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+- Removing, editing, or rejecting comments, commits, code, wiki edits, issues, and other contributions that violate this Code of Conduct.
+- Banning individuals who repeatedly violate community standards.

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+This Code of Conduct applies within all project spaces, including issue trackers, code repositories, discussion forums, and community events.
+It also applies in public spaces when an individual is representing the project, such as using an official project email, posting from an official social media account, or acting as a designated representative at an event.

 ## Enforcement

-- Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [matecsaj@gmail.com].
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.
+- Instances of abusive, harassing, or otherwise unacceptable behavior should be reported to the project team at **[matecsaj@gmail.com]**.
+- Reports should include a detailed account of the incident, including dates, times, and any supporting evidence.
+- Reports will be reviewed promptly, and appropriate action will be taken based on the severity of the issue.
+- The project team is committed to confidentiality and will not disclose reporter identities without consent.
+- **Retaliation against individuals who report violations will not be tolerated.**

-- Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Project maintainers who fail to enforce this Code of Conduct in good faith may face consequences, including temporary or permanent removal from the project leadership.

 ## Attribution

-- This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
+This Code of Conduct is adapted from the [Contributor Covenant, version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
-- For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq
+For answers to common questions about this Code of Conduct, see [Contributor Covenant FAQ](https://www.contributor-covenant.org/faq).